Alexander Butterfield: Speculation on its existence

 John Dean testified in June 1973 that Nixon was deeply involved in the Watergate cover-up, and mentioned that he suspected White House conversations were taped.
 Staff of the United States Senate Watergate Committee, thereafter, began to routinely ask witnesses appearing before the committee if they knew of any taping system.
 Senate Watergate Committee staff then asked the White House for a list of dates on which the President had met with Dean.

-About June 20 or 21, Special White House Counsel for Watergate J. Fred Buzhardt provided the committee's Chief Minority (Republican) Counsel, Fred Thompson, with a document intended to impugn Dean's testimony.
+On June 20, Special White House Counsel for Watergate J. Fred Buzhardt provided the committee's Chief Minority (Republican) Counsel, Fred Thompson, with a document intended to impugn Dean's testimony.
 Buzhardt's document included almost verbatim quotations from meetings Nixon had with Dean.
 (Note: In late April 1973, Nixon asked Haldeman to review the tapes of Nixon's meetings with John Dean on Watergate, with a view of finding any discrepancies which might undermine Dean's credibility.
 The morning of June 4, Nixon began reviewing these tapes and making almost verbatim notes about conversations.
 That evening, he met with Buzhardt.
 Nixon verbally recounted the notes he made, adding his interpretation or explanatory observations, as Buzhardt took notes.
 The President instructed Buzhardt to work the notes up into a document, and to give the document only to Thompson.)
 Thompson initially violated an agreement under which the majority and minority staff would share all information.
 When committee Majority Investigator Scott Armstrong obtained the document, he realized it indicated the existence of a taping system.